-Our ‘Behind the Headlines’ panel discussion on 13 February will explore the upcoming referendum proposals and the meanings of ‘home’ in contemporary Ireland.
+A ‘Behind the Headlines’ panel discussion by the Trinity Long Room Hub to discuss the upcoming referendum proposals and the meanings of ‘home’ in contemporary Ireland.

 The upcoming referendums to amend the Irish constitution propose to introduce a wider definition of family and remove the text on the role of women in the home.
 As interested parties set out their cases for and against the suggested changes, a recent Irish Times column has argued that the editing out of the word ‘home’ is not accidental.
 But what is the Irish home?
 Is it a place of caring and belonging?
 Are women still perceived to be at its centre?
 And who is excluded by the identification of home with family?
 In this Behind the Headlines, we discuss the referendum proposals and the meanings of 'home' in contemporary Ireland.

 - Tom Clonan, Senator, University of Dublin Panel